 On September 18, 2008, the Company terminated six outstanding interest rate swap agreements with a notional amount of \$225 million receiving \$6.2 million in cash proceeds including \$1.1 million for previously accrued interest receivable.
 After accounting for previously accrued interest receivable, the Company is amortizing the gain of \$5.1 million over the remaining term of the underlying debt.
-During YTD 2009, \$.8 million of the gain was amortized.
-The remaining amount to be amortized is \$3.9 million.
+During YTD 2009, \$1.0 million of the gain has been amortized.
+The remaining amount to be amortized is \$3.7 million.
 All of the Company's interest rate swap agreements were LIBOR-based.